Everything You Need to Pack for Your Next Cruise

 A rash guard will protect you on the beach and a lightweight wetsuit will keep you warm.
 The Caribbean Ocean can be cold in January/February.

-Cruise Packing List: Clothing to Pack for a Cruise
+Master List of What to Pack for a Cruise

-Heading off on your first 7 day cruise?
+Heading off on your first 7-day cruise?
 Here’s a master list of everything to pack.

 10 pairs of underwear (in case you get sweaty)